dneprojects/habitron/developer_doc.md

 in [`CHANGELOG.md`](CHANGELOG.md) as concise one-liners; this file keeps the full rationale and implementation detail for each release.

+## v3.4.0

+Stable for the 3.4.0b1-b3 line.
+Two further fixes on top of b3.

+### A GSM module's area label was listed as one of its messages
+`habitron_client` 2.0.19.
+A Smart GSM module keeps its messages in the type-255 descriptor lines, and the branch collecting them took every such line it was offered -- including the `arg_code` 136 area label every module carries.
+It showed up as a phantom entry in the list, and `module.area` was left unset for GSM modules because the area case sat behind that branch, unreachable.

+### The messages list starts on an entry and keeps it
+`habitron.send_selected_message` acts on whatever the list has selected, so a list coming up as `unknown` made the action fail until someone opened it.
+The entity now defaults to the first message and restores the previous choice (`RestoreEntity`).
+A restored option that the module no longer offers -- the messages were renamed or removed -- gives way to the first rather than being kept as a label nothing can resolve.

+The entity had no test coverage at all; four now cover the default, both restore paths, and that picking an option sends nothing.

+## v3.4.0b3

+### Messages listed once per language (habitron_client 2.0.18)
+Label lines arrive repeated for every language a module is configured for, all carrying the same message id in `arg_code`.
+The library's two GSM paths already kept the german set only; the general message path did not, so `module.messages` held one entry per language and the new messages list offered each message two or more times.

+Fixed in the library rather than here: the duplicates were in the model, so every consumer of `module.messages` -- the list, the SMS resolver, the displayed-message field -- saw them.

+### Diagnostics list the messages instead of mapping them
+The `stored_messages` field added in b2 was a `{nmbr: name}` mapping, which would have collapsed exactly the duplicate ids this bug produced into a single clean-looking entry.
+It is a list of `"{nmbr}: {name}"` now: a diagnostic that hides the fault class it was added to expose is worse than none.

 ## v3.4.0b2

 ### The revival rule looked for an id that no longer exists